The Authentic Cruise Company

 • Chinos

-• Sports jacket or blazer (optional)
+• Sports jacket, or blazer

-NOTE: Please avoid flip-flops/sliders, swimwear, and hats.
+NOTE: Please avoid flip-flops/sliders, swimwear, and hats

 Formal Evening